shatsky/lightning-image-viewer/README.md

 Currently target platforms are Linux (Wayland, X11) and Windows, but it should be possible to make it work on any POSIX-compatible platform supported by SDL3 with minimal effort.

 Image formats support depends on SDL3_image build; SDL3_image has "built-in" support for BMP, GIF, JPEG, LBM, PCX, PNG, PNM (PPM/PGM/PBM), QOI, TGA, XCF, XPM, and simple SVG format images; it also has support for AVIF, JPEG-XL, TIFF, and WebP via "external" dependencies; Linux distros normally provide SDL3_image built with all of them.
+There is also direct support for HEIC via libheif (and possibly for other formats supported by libheif, but I haven't tested).

 Note: on Linux Wayland with XWayland SDL3 currently falls back on X11 backend if Wayland compositor lacks support for fifo-v1 protocol (important for games performance, still missing in KDE Plasma kwin_wayland as of writing this).
 This can be overridden via `SDL_VIDEO_DRIVER=wayland` env var